DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 This project started with requirements from outside of our agency.
 ONRR received a [recommendation](https://www.oversight.gov/sites/default/files/oig-reports/DOI/Final-Inspection-ReportEffectiveRoyaltyRatesPublic.pdf) from the Office of the Inspector General (OIG) to “Develop and implement a means of communicating the oil and gas effective royalty rates to stakeholders and decision makers on an ongoing basis.”
 Due to the short project timeline, we were unable to perform discovery research.
 This research would have helped us assess the demand for including effective royalty rate data on our public sites.
 However, in past user research studies, participants requested federal sales data on NRRD.
 The federal sales dataset includes the effective royalty rate.
 Publishing the federal sales dataset would meet the OIG recommendation and user needs.

 ## Design Studios
-We adaped our [design studio process](https://blog-nrrd.doi.gov/trends-design-studio/) to meet the needs and requirements of the OIG recommendation.
+We adapted our [design studio process](https://blog-nrrd.doi.gov/trends-design-studio/) to meet the needs and requirements of the OIG recommendation.
 We start design studios with a session where we “define appetite.”
 Appetite is our interest and capacity to take on the project.
 Because the OIG recommendation required us to publish federal sales data, defining appetite was not an effective use of our time.
 We already knew we had to complete the project and had a deadline.

 Instead, we started with recruiting SMEs.
 The ONRR team that owns the dataset chose these SMEs.
 Our design studio group consisted of 7 SMEs from 3 different ONRR teams and our ODDD team of 6.